 **PLEASE NOTE THAT DUE TO COVID-19 WE ARE CURRENTLY NOT OFFERING ANY BOARDING SERVICES**

 We offer short and long-term boarding for cats only.
 Our cat boarding facility is located on the second floor of Vetwise Animal Hospital and is separate from the hospital setting.
 Each boarding cat will stay in an individual kennel and will have regular access throughout the day to enjoy the comforts of the large boarding room.
 High windows, climbing posts and perches provide a home-like setting for our boarders.
 Your cat will also enjoy regular interaction throughout the day from our caring staff here at Vetwise.
 We do require that all our boarding cats are up to date with their upper respiratory vaccine (FVRCP) and flea prevention.
-We can supply dishes, scratching posts, toys and blankets for your cat, but we request that you bring an adaquate amount of their regular food for their stay.
+We can supply dishes, scratching posts, toys and blankets for your cat, but we request that you bring their regular food for their stay.
 We would also be happy to send you photos of your cat while you are away!
 For more information regarding boarding, the costs or to fill out an intake form, please contact us!